SeppeLampe/Global-Burned-Area-Increasingly-Explained-By-Climate-Change/README.md

 This repository contains [5 notebooks](https://github.com/SeppeLampe/Global-Burned-Area-Increasingly-Explained-By-Climate-Change/tree/5feeb0b8eb55d232c65a01a4d8803d4cb00d705d/Scripts) that contain the entire workflow of our analysis.

-__Important message!__<br>
-Currently, not all the simulations used in this analysis are openly available yet.
-All of them will be openly available in the coming months.
 We make use of two observational burned area datasets, [FireCCI5.1](https://dx.doi.org/10.5285/58f00d8814064b79a0c49662ad3af537) and [GFED5](https://doi.org/10.5194/essd-2023-182).
 We also use simulations by seven models of the ISIMIP framework.
-However, from these seven models, two are currently available from the [ISIMIP data repository](https://data.isimip.org/).
-The other five will become available during the coming weeks/months.

 ### How to run this code